tsampa, momo, lephing and more!

 1. Put about 4 cups of warm water in a container and add all the Emma to this, and let soak overnight.
 This will be strained afterwards and the liquid will be used to make the dough – it will be slightly reddish and have a slightly spicy smell and taste of the emma.
 Emma or Sichuan Pepper or Szechwan Pepper is also known as ‘prickly ash’ and can be found at korean and chinese grocery stores.

 2. Prepare the dough with this Emma water.
-Add the salt to the flour and slowly mix the flour as you add the liquid.
+Add the salt to the flour (add one egg if you are like it softer).
+Slowly mix the flour as you add the liquid.
 The dough consistency should be supple, not too firm and not too soft.
 The kneading is very important and the more you knead the better it will be.

 After kneading, you can flatten the dough, and roll into longish, inch thick strands.
 Oil the strands and line then up in a large container or plate.
 Cover and let sit overnight or at least 5-6 hours.